SPRING FY 18 PROGRAM ANNOUNCEMENT

 - Technical Strategy: For each project milestone describe the technical approach, the expected outcome(s) and specific deliverable(s).
 Include limitations and alternative approaches.
 The timeline for completion must be stated.
 The entire project period must not exceed 18 months.

-- Commercial Market Strategy: Describe the business model and commercialization strategies of the company, such as the intended market, competitors, innovation in your product that will allow it to compete in the market, as well as market size and realistic revenue stream if company is successful.
-Related to the commercialization plan, address the path to market, regulatory path (if applicable), additional resources required and how they will be acquired.
+- Commercial Market Strategy: Describe the business model and commercialization strategy of the company, such as the intended market, competitors, innovation that will allow it to compete in the market, as well as market size and realistic revenue stream if company is successful.
+Address the path to market, regulatory path (if applicable), additional resources required and how they will be acquired.
+Identify specific business milestones (e.g., customer discovery, product market fit, establishing a governance board, etc.), and include specific deliverable(s) for these milestones.
+USTAR’s expectation is that the majority of the budget request is based on technical milestones.
+However, a portion of the budget may be requested to meet the proposed business milestones.
+No budget may be requested to hire sales or marketing personnel, to develop websites or marketing campaigns, or similar activities.

 - Economic Impact: Characterize the potential economic impact on the state of Utah if your company is successful in taking the technology to market.
 This can include job creation, product sales and potential revenue.
 The economic impact description should also include anticipated time to market.
 Indicate if resources, such as manufacturing or supplies, will be sourced within Utah.